 Why it’s so awesome: Everyone from Kanye West to Drake has talked about this nightclub and for good reason.
 It’s a megaclub that’s setting the standards for amazing nightlife.
 Located in the lobby of the historic Fontainebleau hotel, the club is huge, opulent, and crazy every night of the week!
 It also plays host to some of the best DJs in the business as well as rap stars.

 What to do there: It can be difficult to get into this club, so expect to stand in line for a while.
-But if you’re looking for the most frenzied night club scene and the chance to dance near a Kardashian or Lil Wayne, then the wait is worth it.
+But if you’re looking for the most frenzied nightclub scene and the chance to dance near a Kardashian or Lil Wayne, then the wait is worth it.
+Stay in a hostel nearby so you won’t have far to stumble home after dancing the night away.

 #19 – Perez Art Museum Miami